grafana/grafana/docs/sources/alerting/images-in-notifications.md

   - alerting
   - images
   - notifications
-title: Images in Notifications
+title: Images in notifications
 ---

-# Images in Notifications
+# Images in notifications

 Images in notifications helps recipients of alert notifications better understand why an alert has fired or resolved by including an image of the panel for the Grafana managed alert rule.

 > **Note**: Images in notifications are not available for Grafana Mimir and Loki managed alert rules, or when Grafana is set up to send alert notifications to an external Alertmanager.

-If Grafana is set up to send images in notifications it takes a screenshot of the panel for the Grafana managed alert rule when either of the following happen:
+If Grafana is set up to send images in notifications, it takes a screenshot of the panel for the Grafana managed alert rule when either of the following happen:

 1. The alert rule transitions from pending to firing
 2. The alert rule transitions from firing to OK

 Images are stored in the [data]({{< relref "../setup-grafana/configure-grafana/#paths" >}}) path and so Grafana must have write-access to this path.
-If Grafana cannot write to data then taken screenshots cannot be saved to disk and an error will be logged for each failed screenshot attempt.
-In addition to storing images on disk Grafana can also store the image in an external image store such as Amazon S3, Azure Blob Storage, Google Cloud Storage and even Grafana where screenshots are stored in `public/img/attachments`.
+If Grafana cannot write to this path then taken screenshots cannot be saved to disk and an error will be logged for each failed screenshot attempt.
+In addition to storing images on disk, Grafana can also store the image in an external image store such as Amazon S3, Azure Blob Storage, Google Cloud Storage and even Grafana where screenshots are stored in `public/img/attachments`.
 Screenshots older than `temp_data_lifetime` are deleted from disk but not the external image store.
 If Grafana is the external image store then screenshots are deleted from `data` but not from `public/img/attachments`.

-> **Note**: It is recommended that an external image store is used for images in notifications as not all contact points supported uploading images from disk, and should `temp_data_lifetime` be less than the `group_wait` and `group_interval` options in Alertmanager then it is possible that the image on disk is deleted before an alert notification is even sent.
+> **Note**: It is recommended to use an external image store is used for images in notifications as not all contact points supported uploading images from disk.
+It is also possible that the image on disk is deleted before an alert notification is sent if `temp_data_lifetime` is less than the `group_wait` and `group_interval` options used in Alertmanager.

 ## Requirements

-To use images in notifications Grafana must be set up to use [image rendering]({{< relref "../setup-grafana/image-rendering/" >}}).
+To use images in notifications, Grafana must be set up to use [image rendering]({{< relref "../setup-grafana/image-rendering/" >}}).
 It is also recommended that Grafana is set up to upload images to an [external image store]({{< relref "../setup-grafana/configure-grafana/#external_image_storage" >}}) such as Amazon S3, Azure Blob Storage, Google Cloud Storage or even Grafana.

 ## Configuration